2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 Click the **Add** dropdown menu in the top right and select **Subnet**.
 ![alt text](/assets/images/20190805/add_subnet_1.png "Add Subnets")

-At minimum you must configure the [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) address and the **Fabric & Vlan** this subnet is associated with.
+At minimum you must configure the [CIDR] address and the **Fabric & Vlan** this subnet is associated with.
 You may also wish to configure a **Gateway IP** and **DNS Servers** (if not using the MAAS server for DNS resolution).
 Below I am configuring the subnet for my NFS vlan which does not make use of a default gateway or DNS.
 ![alt text](/assets/images/20190805/add_subnet_2.png "Add Subnets")

->If your underlying network is configured with multiple subnets in a single vlan, you can add multiple subnets for each vlan configured in MAAS.
+>If your underlying network is configured with multiple subnets (v4 or v6) in a single vlan, you can add multiple subnets for each
+>vlan configured in MAAS.

-I only have one additional vlan/subnet to add for my lab environment (I'll be using this to deploy virtual machines in a subsequent blog post).
+I only have one additional vlan/subnet to add for my lab environment (as previously mentioned, I'll be using this subnet with Openstack instances in a subsequent blog post).
 This subnet is configured with a default gateway and a DNS server external to MAAS.
 ![alt text](/assets/images/20190805/add_subnet_3.png "Add Subnets")

 For each of the subnets I've added I will also create a **Reserved range** to block off the first ten IP addresses for